VideojogosLusofona/color-shape-links-ai-competition/README.md

 * Report: quality of writing, organization of ideas, references, auxiliary diagrams and schemes.

-All the AIs will face against each other in a tournament (see next section).
+All the AIs will face against each other in two tournaments:

+1. The first tournament will be played using standard [Simplexity] rules (7x7 board, 4 in a row win condition) and with a time limit of 0.2 seconds.
-The top 3 AIs will receive a bonus of 3, 2 and 1 points in their grade (up to 20 points).
-AIs not competent enough to enter the tournament (i.e., they crash or freeze the Unity project, or do not respond to cancellation requests), will be penalized with 1 point in the final grade.
+   * The top 3 AIs will receive a bonus of 1.5, 1 and 0.5 points in their grade.
+   * AIs not competent enough to enter the tournament (i.e., they crash or freeze the Unity project, or do not respond to cancellation requests), will be penalized with 1 point in the final grade.
+2. The second tournament will be played using an arbitrary board size, win condition and time limit.
+These will only be revealed immediately before the tournament starts.
+   * AIs capable of simply playing in this tournament will receive 1 bonus point in their grade.
+   * The top 3 AIs will receive a bonus of 1.5, 1 and 0.5 points in their grade.

+The bonuses and penalties are cumulative, but the final grade cannot be lower than 0 or higher than 20.

 ## Assignment submission